vuejs/router/packages/docs/guide/advanced/scroll-behavior.md

 ## Advanced offsets

-Depending on the layout of the page, for example if there is a fixed-positioned navbar, an offset might be needed to make sure the target element is not obscured by other content.
+If your page has a fixed navbar or similar elements, you might need an offset to ensure the target element isn't hidden behind other content.

-When a static offset value doesn't quite do the trick, one might reach for CSS to create an offset when scrolling to an element, only to discover that this doesn't work.
-For reference, the following styles can result in such edge cases:

-- `scroll-margin` or `scroll-padding` values
-- `::before` and `::after` pseudo elements
+Using a static offset value may not always work.
+You might try CSS-based solutions, like adding offsets with `scroll-margin` or `scroll-padding`, or using `::before` and `::after` pseudo-elements.
+However, these approaches can lead to unexpected behavior.

-In these scenarios, the offset needs to be manually computed.
-One simple solution is to leverage CSS with `getComputedStyle()`.
-This allows each element to define its own offset value with all the desired flexibility.
-Here is an example:
+In such cases, it's better to calculate the offset manually.
+A simple way to do this is by combining CSS with JavaScript's `getComputedStyle()`.
+This lets each element define its own offset dynamically.
+Here's an example:

 ```js
 const router = createRouter({